mengdotzip/Mazarin/docs/Service_Example.md

 sudo systemctl start mazarin
 ```

-Tou can check the status with
+You can check the status with
 ```
 sudo systemctl status mazarin
 ```